 Student Support menu:

-While interacting with students at the College, employees and students may be confronted with students who may be displaying concerning or threatening behavior.
+While interacting with students at the College, employees and students may be confronted with students who may be struggling or displaying concerning or threatening behavior.
 Struggling behaviors include being overwhelmed, having personal issues that impact academics, and emotional stress.
 Concerning behaviors include unusual behavior, abuse of alcohol or illicit drugs, threats of suicide or homicide, disturbing written material, and other troubling behaviors.
-Concerning behaviors might be observed in a number of settings, such as, in the classroom, at a service location or office, or during participation in an extracurricular activity.
+These types of behaviors might be observed in a number of settings, such as, in the classroom, at a service location or office, or during participation in an extracurricular activity.
 By reporting behaviors that are concerning, the SIP Team will be able to reach out to students to intervene, provide support, and connect them with resources that can assist them before there is a crisis.

 Call 911 and the Department of Public Safety, 443-412-2272, if the physical safety of a student, yourself, or others is of immediate concern.